roytang/blog/content/post/2019/11/on-feed-readers.md

 I imagine there could be some in-between categories as well, possibly customizable.
 Something like a feed where I have unread counts, but also automatically mark as read articles that are too old?
 IDK.

+I remembered this when I realized I could import my [Youtube subscriptions as RSS](https://roytang.net/2019/08/1167000875090378752/).
+That gave me a whole lot of new feeds to follow, but I realized it was kind of a waste of time because most of the channels I follow are there for me to browse through when I'm looking for entertainment, but usually not the kind of content I want to regularly appear in my feeds.
+(So they're under the first type.)
+Importing them basically added a lot of noise to my feed reader.

 Facebook actually had something like you could add friends to a "Close Friends" list, and their posts would be prioritized for you and appear in your notification bar.
 I don't FB much anymore, so IDK if this feature is still around, but as I recall you can't use it with Pages.

 ---